 The Woolf Institute takes great pride in its library.
 Housed in a state-of-the-art contemporary space overlooking the grounds of Westminster College, its bespoke furniture, shelving and lighting offer an excellent and congenial space in which to study and work.
 The library is housed on two floors with up to 20 reading/study spaces.
-Members of the University and CTF may access the Library during opening hours upon production of their University/CTF card; they must sign in at Reception and are also asked to sign the library's Visitor's Book which is located in the library on top of the wooden Book Returns unit.
+Members of the CTF and University may access the Library during opening hours upon production of their University/CTF card and must sign in at Reception.
+Members of St Edmund's College enjoy access for study and borrowing rights owing to the academic association shared between St Edmund's and the Woolf.
+Members of the Cambridge Muslim College have reciprocal reading rights.
+External students and researchers should email in advance of their visit to the Institute's Library.

 Contact the Woolf Institute Subject Librarian, Susanne Jennings MA MCLIP: email@example.com